 We give all of these reasons two thumbs down.
 Shaving does not change your hair follicles or hair growth.

-Washing with a dedicated beard conditioning shampoo will clean your bristles and condition them to keep them soft.
+Washing with a dedicated beard wash will clean your bristles and condition them to keep them soft.
 This is vital for eliminating beard itch, because a dry and scratchy beard can make a guy want to reach for the razor and hack it off.
 You want to be comfortable with your beard, not mowing it away.
-A bonus benefit from a conditioning shampoo is that it can make your beard easier to brush and shape.
+A bonus benefit from a dedicated beard wash is that it can make your beard easier to brush and shape.

 On top of that, a beard oil will civilize any unsightly frizz in your beard hairs.